 Sportfishing is a lot of fun in the summer.
-Trolling the reefs is pretty much non-stop action on bonitos and kingfish, they are really thick out there.
-On some days, you can literally catch over forty 20lb bonitos in a half day trip.
+Trolling the reefs produces non stop action on bonito and kingfish as they are really thick out there.
+On some days, you can literally catch over forty 20 pound bonito on a half day trip.
 They are just everywhere.
-But mixed right in with the schools of bonitos are kingfish, wahoo and even sailfish.
+Mixed in with the schools of bonito are kingfish, wahoo and even sailfish.
 They all feed on the same baitfish, so it makes sense they would be patrolling the same territory.
 Blackfin tuna are also a great summertime fish we catch a lot of this month.
 Blackfins tend to travel solo this time of year and they are much larger than the football sized ones we’ve been catching the past couple months.
-The July blackfins we catch are full grown and well fed 35 pounders.
-I catch a lot of blackfins trolling nearby the Pompano and Hollywood sewer outfalls.
+The July blackfins we catch are full grown and well fed 25 to 30 pounders.
+We catch a lot of blackfins trolling around the Pompano and Hollywood sewer outfalls.
 Fishing around the shipwrecks can be good for some big fish too.
-Barracuda, jacks and sharks like to hang around the shallow wrecks during this time of year, while grouper and cobia fishing is good on the wrecks over 200ft deep.
+Barracuda, jacks and sharks like to hang around the shallow wrecks during this time of year, while grouper and cobia fishing is good on the wrecks over 200 feet deep.

 New Lattitude Sportfishing